OpenSourceEconomics/ose-code-templates/README.rst

 .com/OpenSourceEconomics/ose-code-templates/blob/master/templates/02_numba_parallel/02_numba_parallel.ipynb>`_
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------

 We collect resources and demonstrate parrelization with numba.
-Our focus lies
+Our focus lies on the analysis of nested parallelism.
+The working example is inspired by `respy`.